SSWConsulting/SSW.Rules.Content/rules/do-you-use-version-control-with-power-bi/rule.md

 1. Create a private workspace corresponding to the workspace where your report resides (1 time)
 2. Connect the private workspace to repo (1 time)
 3. Create new feature branch off ‘main’ (**every time**)
-4. Setup dataset connections (1 time) (take help from SysAdmins or Power BI Admins)
+4. Setup dataset connections (1 time) (lookup your password manager or take help from SysAdmins or Power BI Admins)
 5. Edit the report in Power BI Service (**every time**)
 6. Commit report to feature branch (**every time**)
 7. Create PR (pull request) to merge feature branch into ‘main’ on Azure DevOps and get it reviewed by a Power BI Admin (**every time**)